 What’s the difference between a skiff boat and a Jon boat?

-A Jon boat is characterized by a flat bottom and a flat, square-cut stern.
-Skiffs are more broadly defined as boats that can be flat-bottomed, but that have a pointed or curved bow and a flat stern.
-Both names are often used interchangeably as a name for small boats, normally used for fishing, and that are capable of traversing extremely shallow waters.
+A Jon boat is characterized by a flat bottom and a flat, square-cut stern, often with a square bow as well.
+Skiffs are more broadly defined as boats that can be flat-bottomed, but don’t necessarily have to be and can have a pointed or curved bow.
+Both names are often used interchangeably as a name for small boats, normally used for fishing, and that are capable of traversing extremely shallow waters

 What’s the Difference Between a Center Console and a Skiff?